AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 {sample}WD\_Data\_Tree\_10{sample}

-The following sample shows how to perform a search with the {api:anychart.data.Tree#searchItems}searchItems(){api} method and a comparison function – here it is used to find items with values greater than a given number, their names displayed in the title of the chart and nodes colored:
+The following sample shows how to perform a search with the {api:anychart.data.Tree#searchItems}searchItems(){api} method and a comparison function, which is used to find items with values greater than a given number.
+Their names displayed in the title of the chart, and nodes are colored.

 ```
 // a comparison function